altostra/altostra-template-hello-world-nodejs/README.md

 sam local start-api -t sam-template.json
 ```

+> If you change the project design, re-run these commands.

 ## Get the message
-Run the following command to get the welcoming message:
+Run the following command to get the welcome message:
 ```sh
 curl http://localhost:3000/welcome-message
 ```